 All mammals have an endocannabinoid system, splitting convoluted vessels of receptors throughout your body, and they love interacting with cannabis.
 So, stop dabbing in the vicinity of your pet.
-The ECS has an essential role in neural functions such as mood, memory, learning, pain, and addictive-based behavior.
+The ECS is referenced in some studies about neural functions such as mood, memory, learning, pain, and addictive-based behavior.
 CB1 is present in the peripheral nervous system, the central nervous system, retina, the pituitary gland, and the thyroid gland.

 CB2 is present in the immune system, gastrointestinal system, metabolism, bones, and muscles.
 It is mainly responsible for handling the psychoactive properties of tetrahydrocannabinol THC.
 CB2 has allowed scientists to do research on GI issues, such as Crohn’s and IBS.
 CB2 accompanies CB1 in the brain, the central nervous system specifically but plays a minor role.
 Interestingly enough, CB1 and CB2 can provide support for one symptom in different areas.